 Please do not book a ride on your travel day.
 Travel dilemmas are not an exception to the cancellation policy.

-You are guaranteeing your arrival, and usage of the horse or yoga mat blocked out of the schedule, with your credit card.
-Calling to bluster and spout will not change this strict policy, and you wouldn’t want to miss out on the greatest adventure in the Colorado Rocky Mountains.
+You are guaranteeing your arrival and usage of the time slot or yoga mat blocked out of the schedule with your credit card.
+Calling to bluster and spout will not change this strict policy, ~and you wouldn’t want to miss out on the greatest adventure in the Colorado Rocky Mountains.